Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

 - This is 1.5% of your profit £70

 - This is equal to 1.50% of your £10 stake

-Matchbook Exchange has a promotional offer for new sign ups at 0% commission on all horse racing, free until the 28th April.
-Plus, a welcome offer of £500 cash back in your first 5 weeks, essentially this allows you to make money back off the commission you have to pay on bets placed.
+Matchbook Exchange has a promotional offer for new sign ups at 0% commission on all horse racing, free until the 28th of April.
+Plus, a welcome offer of £500 cashback in your first 5 weeks, essentially this allows you to make money back off the commission you have to pay on bets placed.

 It’s likely that offers such as these will be around for a while, as Matchbook Exchange will always be in competition with other Exchanges to give the best prices possible.
-This rings true not only for new customers, but to keep retention on existing customers too.
+This rings true not only for new customers but to keep retention of existing customers too.

 Other Betting Exchange Offers..

-Other exchanges have plenty of good offers on too.
-For example Betfair Exchange are offering up to £1000 cashback in the first 30 days.
+Other exchanges have plenty of good offers too.
+For example, Betfair Exchange is offering up to £1000 cashback in the first 30 days.
 This is gained by collecting Betfair points.
-To get Betfair points, you have to place bets on the exchange and the price you get charged in commission turns into points which you can claim bets on.
+To get Betfair points, you have to place bets on the exchange and the price you get charged in commission turns into points on which you can claim bets on.

 BetDaq is offering pretty much the same offer as Betfair.
 SMarkets is offering a £10 welcome bonus for new customers if you deposit £20 by card.
 Ladbrokes Exchange is offering one month commission free (if you sign up this month).